Kazark/vim-tabv/README.md

 + Implement for more languages (if you have a language you would like to see implemented, let me know; I'm working on features on an as-needed basis)
 + Have functions make more intelligent attempts to find the files you want
+  - Based on makefile for C++ projects
+  - Improved `Gruntfile`-based guessing algorithm
+    + Only guess the paths once per Vim session
+    + Better scraping algorithm
++ Make `:Vsunittests` work for C++ and make it use `Gruntfile`-based guessing algorithm